usaid-cs/yesterday-i-learned/random.md

 1. [An ounce of weed is a large volume](https://i0.wp.com/stuffstonerslike.com/wp-content/uploads/2015/06/ounce-of-weed.jpg?resize=1000%2C750).
 Clack suggests thinking in the form of dried spices.
 1. A "bump stock"... uses a gun's recoil to pull the trigger (with the distance between the action and the stock), making it effectively automatic.
 1. Directors for *Girls* finally found HBO's tolerance for (basically pornography on TV) when [they refused to air Adam Driver's ejaculation in fear of losing their licence](https://www.cinemablend.com/television/1620020/the-major-sex-scene-even-hbo-wasnt-comfortable-with).
-1. *Größereswasserloobereich Wassersicherheitsausschuss* probably means "greater waterloo region water safety committee".
 1. A water ingress protection rating of 8 is not necessarily better than a 6 in real life (me irl).
 6 provides resistance against powerful water jets, but 8 is an immersion test whose maximum pressure may be lower than the jet's.
 Some things have IP66 and IP68 separately certified.
 1. Lincoln was assassinated some time between slavery was abolished and the civil war ended, and Kylo Ren was a [morse code (telegraph) boy](https://www.imdb.com/name/nm3485845/) for that guy.
-1. The Avengers was the one where a giant robot snake came out of the sky.
-You already saw it two times.
-You hated it all three times.
 1. Thor's lastname is really Odinson, and his shield does not break Captain America's shield thingy.
 This was used in the Age of Ultron for a scattered thunderbolt.
 1. [OPEC](https://en.wikipedia.org/wiki/OPEC) is a "textbook example of a cartel that cooperates to reduce market competition, but ... protected by ... international law".
 1. Glover's musical stage name, Childish Gambino, came from the Wu-Tang Clan's name generator.